 Issuers should provide WAHBE with a marketing brochure for each QHP in English and in Spanish for display on Washington Healthplanfinder.
+Issuers are encouraged to have unique marketing materials for each product offered.
 The Exchange intends to display the marketing brochure through a direct link to a PDF hosted on the issuer's website.
-The Exchange will obtain these links from the SERFF Plans & Benefits Template, if provided, and issuers will be expected to update content to reflect accurate information for open enrollment.
+The Exchange will obtain these links from the CMS QHP Plan and Benefits Template, and issuers will be expected to update content to reflect accurate information for open enrollment.
 If an issuer cannot provide an updated marketing brochure via a direct link, it may submit the marketing brochure to the Exchange via email.
 The due date for providing marketing materials is specified in the plan certification timeline.